valenpe7/petrvalenta.eu/_posts/2024-06-05-direct_laser_acceleration.md

 ### What the work is about

 Laser-driven plasma-based electron accelerators are emerging as a revolutionary technology, promising to deliver powerful particle beams at a fraction of the size and cost of traditional [radio-frequency machines](https://en.wikipedia.org/wiki/Particle_accelerator).
-While laser-wakefield acceleration (LWFA) has already been widely explored, another mechanism — known as direct laser acceleration (DLA) — offers unique advantages, particularly in generating high-charge electron beams.
+While laser wakefield acceleration (LWFA) has already been widely explored, another mechanism — known as direct laser acceleration (DLA) — offers unique advantages, particularly in generating high-charge electron beams.

 ### What the central findings are